Grade 8 Reach-Ahead Credits

 Reach-ahead credits allow graduating Grade 8 students to earn a high school credit prior to entering secondary school in September.
 Learners will get a head start on credit accumulation, develop learning and technology skills that will be useful in all secondary settings while gaining self-confidence through successful completion of a high school credit.

-Summer 2025 Reach-Ahead credits are offered in two formats: asynchronous online learning (elearning) and 2 specialized onsite (in-person) courses in Guelph.
+Summer 2026 Reach-Ahead credits are offered through asynchronous online learning (elearning)

 Online learning courses cannot be accessed from outside of Canada.